 Oculus Rift: Quick Start

-This guide covers everything you need to know to get started developing Unreal applications for the Oculus Rift.
+This guide covers everything you need to know to get started developing Unreal applications for Oculus Rift.

 Setup the headset, as described in Get Started with Rift.